 That’s why it is important to use balance transfers sparingly, and only when absolutely necessary.
 After all, you don’t want to damage your credit score to save a few bucks in finance charges do you?

 With the wide availability of balance transfer offers out there, consumers may come to rely on shifting debt as opposed to actually paying off their credit card debt.
 While a balance transfer can result in bringing one credit card down to a zero balance, the debt doesn’t simply disappear.

 The result will be a new credit card with the old balance, as well as a balance transfer fee if applicable.
 And the cycle will continue if very little debt is paid off, with balance transfer fees sprinkled on top of mounting debts.

 While this is a con you can control, the offers will keep pouring in, and you might have to ask yourself if and when you plan to play off your debt once and for all.

 Running Out of Options

-Believe it or not, even with all the balance transfer options out there, there may come a time when you run out of options when it comes time to transfer an existing balance.
+Believe it or not, even with all the balance transfer options out there, there may come a time when you run out of options when it comes time to transfer an outstanding balance.
 Suppose you have a bad credit score, or you’ve already got credit cards with all the major card issuers.
 You may have a difficult time obtaining a new credit card balance transfer that has the terms and conditions you desire.

 And who wants to keep applying for new credit cards over and over again?
-Luckily there are options.
+Luckily, there are options.
 Check out my page on how to transfer credit card balances with bad credit.